 Muna Lakhani, Cape Town branch coordinator for Earthlife Africa, took a firm stand: “Earthlife Africa’s position is actually quite simple: There is ample scientific evidence to confirm water pollution.
 The point that the water is at a shallower level than the gas is of more concern, both because of the potential break in integrity in the fracking cement lining and for the danger of the possible escape of the fracking water.”

-There is a general consensus amongst the majority of environmentalists of the importance of the need to lobby for increased and accelerated investment in renewable energy sources.
+There is a general consensus among the majority of environmentalists of the importance of the need to lobby for increased and accelerated investment in renewable energy sources.

 “We do not need unconventional gas to meet growing energy demand in South Africa, as we have far more immediately viable and sustainable energy development options than shale gas.